R4R

-JDBC can helps you to write java applications that manage following three programming activities:
+JDBC can helps you to write java applications that manage following three programming activities, they are

-• Connect to a data source, like a database
+2. Connect to a data source, like a database.

-• Send queries and update statements to the database
+3. Send queries and update statements to the database.

-• JDBC Retrieve the result and process the results which is received from the database in response to query
+JDBC process and retrieve the results from the database in response to query.

 The JDBC API contains two major sets of interfaces: the one is the JDBC API for application writers, and the other is the lower-level JDBC driver API for driver writers.
 JDBC technology drivers fit into one of four categories.
 Applications and applets can access databases via the JDBC API using pure Java JDBC technology-based drivers.